thindil/steamsky/README.md

 ## Running game
-You need GtkAda library to run game, which should be available in most Linux distributions.
+If you use downloaded binaries, you need only Gtk library to run game, which should be available in all Linux distributions.
 Type in terminal where game is `./steamsky` or run it from file manager.

 ### Starting parameters
 You can set game directories by starting parameters.
 Possible options are: